zecellomaster/the-projection-room/README.md

-### Welcome to The Coverage Gasm!
+### Welcome to The Coverage-Gasm!
-Your one stop shop for semi-competent election coverage.
+This is a personal project of mine I have developed in my free time, don't be surprised if you see a lot of updates and potential errors.
 Currently, this page is hosting a live anaylsis of the following election(s) using the Computerized Real-time Accounting Program (CRAP):

 US Senate- 2020 Kentucky Democratic Primary